BRAINIFII/Treye/README.md

 # Treye
+## This is a college project work is still going on any kind of help will be appriciated🙃

 Treye is an Amazon Price Tracker which lets you buy products on Amazon wisely.
 Treye can monitor millions of products.
 Moreover, the real-time tracker alerts you timely, when the product